13pgeiser/debian_chromebook_XE303C12/Readme.rst

 Work heavily based on Kali ARM scripts: https://gitlab.com/kalilinux/build-scripts/kali-arm

-Kernel config taken from: https://github.com/archlinuxarm/PKGBUILDs/tree/master/core/linux-armv7
+Kernel config taken partially from: https://github.com/archlinuxarm/PKGBUILDs/tree/master/core/linux-armv7

-I still use the machine as a remote desktop client and I do it rarely.
-Do not expect much support if it does fit work you!
+I use the machine rarely.
+Do not expect much support if it does not fit your needs.

 **Use at your own risk!**